mrihtar/SRTM1-Global/README.md

 Additional tools for converting "pickles" to JSON format (and vice versa) are available as **`pickle2json.py`** and **`json2pickle.py`**.
 The preprocessed data is a matrix of size 3601 x 3601 with the (0, 0) coordinates in lower left corner with no void/NaN values.
+ALOS data values start with 0.5 offset on coordinate axes.

 You can also print the data matrix as tab separated values with **`printdata.py`**.